wayneIBM/vpc-on-classic/errors.md

 ## listener_missing_protocol
 **Message**: Listener protocol is missing.

 Listener protocol is a required field.
-Please provide the listener protocol in your request.
 The acceptable values are `http`, `https` and `tcp`.

 ## listener_not_found
 **Message**: The listener with ID `<listener_id>` cannot be found.

-Please provide an existing listener ID.
+Provide an existing listener ID.

 ## listener_over_quota
 **Message**: Listener cannot be created.
 Quota of listeners for the load balancer resource has reached the maximum limit.